 If you’re not eligible because you don’t own a business or have self-employment income, don’t fret!
 You can still do a self-directed IRA and roll over any old 401(k)s from previous employers.

-Disclaimer: Vandrew LLC is a law firm which sets up the legal structure necessary to hold Bitcoin in a tax-advantaged retirement account.
+Disclaimer: Vandrew LLC is a law firm which assists in alternative investing in tax-advantaged retirement accounts.
 We are not a registered financial advisory firm or money services business (as we never direct your actual investments, which remain under your control).
 The practice of Vandrew LLC is limited to federal tax matters, with specific focus on IRAs and 401(k)s.